-Painkillers such as Vicodin and OxyContin are opiates and are very powerful medications against pain, but they need to be taken under close supervision of a doctor.
-These same medications when taken inappropriately can cause addiction (characterized by compulsive drug seeking and use) as they act on the same places in the brain as heroin does.
+Painkillers such as Vicodin and OxyContin are opiates and are very powerful medications against pain, but they need to be taken under the close supervision of a doctor.
+These same medications, when taken inappropriately, can cause addiction (characterized by compulsive drug seeking and use) as they act on the same places in the brain as heroin does.
 (Read about: heroin effects)

 These painkillers can be very effective in treating individuals with the medical need for these medications; however, using these drugs without the supervision of a physician or for purposes different from their intended use can lead to serious adverse consequences, including death from overdose.